Dwarves

 As you might expect, LLM judges are not all rainbows and sunshines.
 They also suffer from several drawbacks, which includes:

-Improving LLM Judgements
+Improving LLM judgements

 Chain-of-thought (CoT) prompting helps LLM explain their thinking step-by-step.
 When using this method for AI evaluators, we make them reasoning detailed instructions on how to judge, rather than vague guidelines.
 This approach helps the AI make more accurate and consistent evaluations.
 It also makes the AI’s judgments more in line with what humans would expect.